Disclaimer: I don't own Frozen.

 Anna smiled so broadly that her cheeks ached.
 YES!
 I did it!
 She tossed the pin and wiped the rain and sweat that had gathered on her brow.
 "That wasn't so—"

 The sudden feeling of bark against her back forced the air from her lungs, and the cold hand squeezing her throat kept her from refilling them.
 She grabbed the offending arm, digging her nails into the corded muscle that easily held her in place.
 She felt frost crawl around her throat and up her jaw.

 The woman bared her teeth in a pointed snarl, her sharp canines peeking over her lower teeth.
-Her free hand hummed with icy magic that promised to be used.
-She certainly didn't seem like she was a head taller when she was sitting down, but now that she was leering over her, Anna found that she had underestimated her in more ways than one.
+Her free hand hummed with icy magic she promised to use.
+The woman certainly didn't seem like she was a head taller when she was sitting down, but now that she was leering over her, Anna found that she had underestimated her in more ways than one.